top of page

 Kelsey Michael has been creating and developing her repertoire of nature and folk song for group singing workshops in West Cornwall snce 2011.

-Kelsey started out sharing seasonal and growing related songs with a group of volunteers who were helping on the land at Bosavern Community Farm near St Just, Kelsey then went on to form Land and Sea singing groups in St Just and Penzance which continued until 2021.
+Kelsey started out in 2012 sharing seasonal and growing related songs with a group of volunteers helping on the land at Bosavern Community Farm near St Just, and then went on to form her first Land and Sea singing group at community hub The Knut in St Just.
+A Penzance group followed.
+Open to all and with the aim of encouraging unconfident or rusty singers out of the woodwork, these groups have kickstarted life long love of singing for many people.

 Kelsey believes in the 'natural voice' approach to singing championed by Frankie Armstrong and other leading members of the groundbreaking UK Natural Voice Network (NVN).
-Singing is our birthright, everyone can sing and for many people of all ages it is incredibly important to have singing in their lives.
+Singing is our birthright, everyone can sing and for many people of all ages it is incredibly important to have singing in their lives with the camaraderie and feelings of well-being it brings.

 Kelsey's focus has always been on singing nature, celebrating the turning year with songs of flora and fauna, creatures, moors, ocean and sky.

 Inspired by the life-changing experience of one group member with Parkinsons disease who had come to Land and Sea to help preserve his voice, Kelsey worked with Parkinsons UK in West and mid Cornwall to bring a regular singing session to people with Parkinsons in 2013.
 The group was extremely successful, creating a singing community, life long friendships and running alongside voice therapy work and physical excersise classes to offer holistic support to Parkinsons sufferers.
-Kelsey led Parkinsons 'Sing for fun' until 2021 and is still connected to the group today
+Kelsey led Parkinsons 'Sing for fun' from 2013 until 2021.

 67692525_10156527445164016_8724611623802